-- 26. Tackling climate change is one of the greatest global challenges.
-The Scottish Parliament has set a legally binding target of becoming net zero by 2045 and has interim targets including a 75% reduction in greenhouse gas emissions by 2030.
-The public sector in Scotland has a key role to play in ensuring these targets are met and in adapting to the impacts of climate change. - 27.
-The Auditor General and Accounts Commission are developing a programme of work on climate change.
-In 2022/23, we will gather information on the IJB's arrangements for responding to climate change covering areas such as the development of climate change strategies and the monitoring and reporting of progress against targets for reducing emissions.
+26. Tackling climate change is one of the greatest global challenges.
+The Scottish Parliament has set a legally binding target of achieving net zero emissions by 2045 and has interim targets including a 75% reduction in greenhouse gas emissions by 2030.
+The public sector in Scotland has a key role to play in ensuring these targets are met and in adapting to the impacts of climate change.

+27. The Auditor General and Accounts Commission are developing a programme of work on climate change.
+In 2022/23, we will gather information on (audited body's) arrangements for responding to climate change covering areas such as the development of climate change strategies and the monitoring and reporting of progress against targets for reducing emissions.